 The risk management and insurance major at Saint Joseph's University provides students with an in-depth understanding of how to project manage and assess financial risk within the insurance industry.
 This program offers a track in actuarial studies.

-Saint Joseph's University's actuarial science major provides students with a strong analytical foundation and powerful insights into how to manage risk.
-The program includes courses in actuarial science, mathematics, statistics and data science, economics, finance and accounting, leading to a bachelor of science degree in actuarial science.
+Saint Joseph's University's actuarial science major provides students with a strong analytical foundation and powerful insights on how to manage risk.

 Another strong component of the program is the student-run actuarial science club, which sponsors colloquia and presentations by prominent actuarial executives in the region.
 It provides peer mentoring and networking opportunities as well as support in the key areas of exam preparation, resume writing, career fair prep and interview techniques.